Skip to main content

 • Missing 2FA

-• Exposed admin panel
+• Exposed admin panel (see Admin Panel Security section for mitigation)

 Performance and Scaling

-My Vaultwarden instance runs on minimal resources:
+Vaultwarden runs efficiently on minimal hardware:

 • RAM: ~15MB (Vaultwarden) + ~50MB (PostgreSQL)